Chhoungchhav/Bookstore-Management-System/README.md

     private String title;
     private double salePrice, importPrice;

-We also use private on some method as well:
+We also use private on some methods as well:

     private JPanel registerUser() {